 Multimedia thinking is a way of making arguments and telling stories using digital media production tools.
 Multimedia thinking cultivates a transmedia perspective and involves the convergence of text, graphics, audio, and video, and the distribution of these assets over various media.
 Media may include video and sound, text, animation, still images, audio, or any form of non-physical media.
 Ideas are presented in a variety of formats including videos, comics, electronic literature, sound installations, remixes, mash-ups or video games.
 The course will begin with a theoretical and critical examination of media to prepare for their own digital media creations.

-This class serves as an introduction to video game production with a focus on game design and mechanics.
-The course breaks down the fundamentals of game design as an art form, providing students with a vocabulary and critical understanding to enable students to start designing their own games.
-The class will disassemble games and look at their fundamental building blocks: the mechanics, procedures, and systems that shape the player’s experience and emotions.
-The class combines several assignments to give a broad, realistic sense of what it takes to make a video game: studying existing games, designing your own games, making your own video game.
+This class practices exploration and creation of systems of meaning and knowledge in fictional and real world con/texts through operationalization, or the building of a bridge between concepts and the world.
+The course breaks down the fundamentals of game design as art, as well as enactions of theory, resistance, and expression, providing us with a vocabulary and critical understanding to enable us to both analyze and compose.
+The class will disassemble games and look at their fundamental building blocks: the mechanics, procedures, and systems that shape the player’s experience and emotions and the cultural contexts they invoke.
+The class combines several assignments to give a sense of what it takes to make a tabletop game: studying existing games, designing your own games, making your own game.